ABC TV (Australian TV channel): 2005–2008: Change of status and rebranding

-On 7 March 2005 a new digital channel called ABC2 (now ABC TV Plus) was launched, according to then Director of ABC New Media and Digital Services Lynley Marshall, "like the 'younger sibling' of ABC main channel", running on a very low budget.
+On 7 March 2005 a new digital channel called ABC2 (now ABC Family) was launched, according to then Director of ABC New Media and Digital Services Lynley Marshall, "like the 'younger sibling' of ABC main channel", running on a very low budget.
 A large amount of its schedule was dedicated to regional issues, with programs such as Australia Wide, Landline and Stateline.

 At midday on 8 February 2008 ABC TV was re-branded as ABC1, with the standard-definition redirect channel moved from LCN22 to LCN2.
 Further cementing the change in identity was the change from the slogan There's more to television to It begins with 1.
 After concerns in some sections of the media that the 43-year-old Lissajous curve brand was to disappear completely, ABC management reaffirmed that it would remain in use by the corporation.

-2011–present: Rebranding and renaming
+2010–present: Rebranding and renaming

+In May 2010, ABC1 announced its first channel controller, BBC Worldwide's Brendan Dahill.
+He commenced in August 2010.

+As part of the digital television transition in Australia, the ABC gradually ended its transmissions on analogue TV which commenced in July 2010 and concluded on 10 December 2013 when the transmitters switched off in Melbourne and remaining remote areas.

-In 2011, ABC1 launched its new branding via idents featuring a range of channel personalities, including the face of the channel Adam Hills, with the new tagline "ThinkEntertainment".
+On 6 February 2011, ABC1 launched its new branding via idents featuring a range of channel personalities, including the face of the channel Adam Hills, with the new tagline "Think Entertainment", designed by design agency The Lab.
 The network's famous Lissajous curve logo was modified by adding a "1".

+ABC1 channel controller Brendan Dahill moved to ABC1 / ABC2 Head of Programming on 1 January 2014.

-In 2014, ABC1 reverted to just "ABC" and introduced new idents featuring the 1975 Lissajous curve logo being drawn by itself of videos of people doing activities (taken from ABC Open's video library).
+On 20 July 2014, ABC1 reverted to just "ABC" and introduced new idents featuring the 1975 Lissajous curve logo being drawn by itself of videos of people doing activities (taken from ABC Open's video library).
 Then, the words "It's (Insert Words Here)'s ABC" (the words change depending on the ident) fade in on the left side of the logo.
-The words then change to "#OurABC", which is the network's new slogan.
-In 2018, these idents were updated.
-The "#OurABC" slogan at the end of each ident was changed to "Yours".
-The 1975 logo was reinstated in 2019.
+The words then change to "#OurABC", which was the network's then-new slogan.
+The "#OurABC" slogan at the end of each ident was changed to "Yours" on 31 December 2017.
+The 1975 logo was reinstated in February 2019.

-ABC stopped broadcasting on analogue TV in 2013, it is now only available through digital TV or digital set-top box.

 Programming

-ABC is required by charter to meet certain programming obligations.
-Although it has a strong focus on news and current affairs, it also presents documentaries and educational programs, drama, light entertainment comedy and variety, and sports.